Spin Tissue Processor STP 120

 for tissue infiltration

 Myr Spin Tissue Processor STP 120 has been developed to meet the requirements of every single laboratory.
-The state-of-the-art technology and the unsurpassed processing method of the STP 120 qualifies it as the most successful Spin Tissue Processors ever.
-With more than 3.000 units installed around the world confirms its leading position.
+The technology and the unique processing method of the STP 120 qualifies it as the most successful Spin Tissue Processors ever.
+With more than 3.500 units installed around the world confirms its leading position.

 A worldwide unique technique